 As is the case with most abroad education loans, time is an important factor.
 Since the medical check, purchasing a GIC account and depositing the tuition fees takes up more than a month’s time, it is recommended that you apply for an education loan as early as possible.

-- It is recommended that you consider at least 1 weeks’ time for the GIC account related procedures and an additional 6-8 weeks for the visa process and then apply for the education loan.
-When it comes to the disbursement of education loans from lending banks, this process may also take its own sweet time.
+It is recommended that you consider at least 1 weeks’ time for the GIC account-related procedures and an additional 6-8 weeks for the visa process and then apply for the education loan.
+When it comes to the disbursing education loans from government banks, this process may also take its own sweet time.

-- So, in all, after considering all possible reasons and possibilities, we would recommend students to apply for an education loan at least a month and a half in advance.
+So, in all, after considering all possible reasons and possibilities, candidates must apply for an education loan at least a month and a half in advance.
 So, if the student is expected to start the course in the month of August, then it is recommended that he/she apply for an education loan in the month of May.
-This way, they can still have room for any kind of last minute contingencies at any stage of the Canada education loan process.
+This way, they can still have room for any kind of last-minute contingencies at any stage of the Canada education loan process.

 Do Stay tuned for our next article, which will tell you all about securing education loans for higher education in Australia.
 The Australian embassy has the most demanding financial criteria when it comes to student visas.
 So do keep a lookout for the upcoming article on the Australia education loan procedure.